This post may contain affiliate links, view our disclosure policy.

 Old Fall River Road, on the other hand, is a 9.4-mile gravel, one-way road that leads cars along the steep slope of Mount Chapin’s south face past waterfalls, pine forests, and Fall River Pass.

-Both of these scenic drives are a perfect addition to any Rocky Mountain National Park family itinerary.
+These scenic drives are a perfect addition to any Rocky Mountain National Park family itinerary.

-Additional planning tip: These roads close during the winter months due to extreme road conditions.
-You can check road conditions and openings here.
+Some roads in Rocky Mountain National Park close during the winter months due to extreme road conditions.
+You can check road conditions, closures, and openings here.

 3. Explore the lakes